intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 property policies which must be consistent with those of the IETF
 {{RFC8179}}.
-At the initial formation of the RSWG, all discussions shall take place on an open mailing list, and anyone is welcome to participate in discussions on that list.
+At the initial formation of the RSWG, all discussions shall take place on an open mailing list, and anyone is welcome to participate in discussions on that list (subject to anti-harassment policies as described below).
 The RSWG may decide by rough consensus to use additional tooling or forms of communication (e.g., GitHub as specified in {{RFC8874}}) that are consistent with
 {{RFC2418}}.